MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_22_RegisterAnApplication.md

 1. Sign in to the Azure portal.

-1. If you have access to multiple tenants, use the **Directory + subscription** filter in the top menu to select the tenant containing your client app's registration.
+2. If you have access to multiple tenants, use the **Directory + subscription** filter in the top menu to select the tenant containing your client app's registration.

-1. Select **Azure Active Directory** > **App registrations**, and then select your API's app registration.
+3. Select **Azure Active Directory** > **App registrations**, and then select your API's app registration.

-1. Select **Expose an API** > **Add a scope**.
+4. Select **Expose an API** > **+ Add a scope**.

     ![An app registration's Expose an API pane in the Azure portal](./media/portal-02-expose-api.png)

-1. You're prompted to set an **Application ID URI** if you haven't yet configured one.
+5. You're prompted to set an **Application ID URI** if you haven't yet configured one.
 The App ID URI acts as the prefix for the scopes you'll reference in your API's code, and it must be globally unique.
 You can use the default value provided, which is in the form api://\<application-client-id\>, or specify a more readable URI like `https://contoso.com/api`.

-1. Next, specify the scope's attributes in the **Add a scope pane**.
+6. Next, specify the scope's attributes in the **Add a scope pane**.
 For this walk-through, you can use the example values or specify your own.

     | Field| Description| Example|
     | :--- | :--- | :--- |